 Church used to be the place to show off your "Sunday best" - fortunately, as society has evolved, so have churches!
 As you consider what you might wear on your first visit, think "casual Friday"— jeans fit right in with organs and pews.
 Of course, if dressing up for church means a suit or fancy dress, go right ahead!
 The idea is to be comfortable - not to impress or make other people comfortable.

-Children's Sunday School (during worship) gives our younger friends a place to learn about Jesus, while our parent's lounge gives caregivers a place to address the needs of the littlest among us.
+Children's Sunday School for K-6th grade (during worship) gives our younger friends a place to learn about Jesus, while our parent's lounge gives caregivers a place to address the needs of the littlest among us.
 We also staff a nursery every week for those parents who might need a little "break", for infants through four years old.